corda/corda/docs/source/tutorial-contract.rst

    .. sourcecode:: kotlin

-      fun generateIssue(issuance: InstitutionReference, faceValue: Amount, maturityDate: Instant): TransactionBuilder {
+      fun generateIssue(issuance: PartyAndReference, faceValue: Amount<Issued<Currency>>, maturityDate: Instant,
+                        notary: Party): TransactionBuilder {
           val state = State(issuance, issuance.party.owningKey, faceValue, maturityDate)
-          return TransactionBuilder(state, WireCommand(Commands.Issue, issuance.party.owningKey))
+          return TransactionBuilder(notary = notary).withItems(state, Command(Commands.Issue(), issuance.party.owningKey))
       }

 We take a reference that points to the issuing party (i.e. the caller) and which can contain any internal bookkeeping/reference numbers that we may require.
+The reference field is an ideal place to put (for example) a join key.
 Then the face value of the paper, and the maturity date.
 It returns a ``TransactionBuilder``.
 A ``TransactionBuilder`` is one of the few mutable classes the platform provides.
 It allows you to add inputs, outputs and commands to it and is designed to be passed around, potentially between multiple contracts.

 .. note:: Generation methods should ideally be written to compose with each other, that is, they should take a ``TransactionBuilder`` as an argument instead of returning one, unless you are sure it doesn't make sense to